TSS Certification Process - TSB 2000 Standard

 All participants must complete a formal certification examination

-regardless of meeting any other qualification TSB 2000 Standard.
+regardless of meeting any other qualification of the TSB 2000

 Participants are assigned a specific initial threat level designation